 Working with children check (Blue Card) for interstate or offshore international students

-You will need a Queensland Department of Transport and Main Roads (TMR) customer reference number (CRN) to prove your identity to Blue Card Services.
-The easiest and quickest way to get a CRN is to follow the process outlined under ‘Working with children check (Blue Card) for students residing in QLD’ and visit a TMR customer service centre in Queensland where TMR will take your photo and give you a CRN while you wait.
+To verify your identity with Blue Card Services, you will be required to provide a Queensland Department of Transport and Main Roads (TMR) customer reference number (CRN).
+This CRN is a crucial element in the identification process.
+The easiest and quickest way to obtain a CRN is to follow the process outlined under ‘Working with children check (Blue Card) for students residing in QLD’ and visit a TMR customer service centre in Queensland where TMR will take your photo and give you a CRN while you wait.
 However, if you are offshore and unable to return to Brisbane at this time, you can apply for a CRN using a ‘Remote Applicants’ pack by please following the steps below.

 Apply for a Customer Reference Number (CRN) via a remote pack